CLUB TENNIS DESCHAPELLES AT HOSPITAL ALBERT SCHWEITZER, HAITI

 For the kids in Deschapelles, the CTD tennis program, which is open to all, is their only opportunity for organized sport.
 Because most of these kids lack basic necessities, have little education, and sometimes go hungry, CTD serves not only as an opportunity for sport, but an opportunity for social mobility.

-Your contribution would go a long way in Haiti.
-For relatively little, you could help to complete the renovation of the court or pay a coach.
-A year’s salary equals the cost of just 6-7 private lessons in the United States.
+help to pay a coach.
+A year’s salary equals the cost of just 6-9 private lessons in the United States.
 More importantly, your contribution would make a tremendous difference in these kids’ lives.

 Picture